 (ix) Photographs showing the location of the company's signboard

 (x) Samples of the signboard indicating its design and colors

 For further information for companies located in Kuala Lumpur, kindly visit DBKL's website at www.dbkl.gov.my

 For further information for companies located in Petaling Jaya, kindly visit MPPJ's website at www.mbpj.gov.my

 In addition companies doing the following businesses are also required to obtain special licenses:

-Manufacturing companies which employ at least 75 full-time employees are required to apply for manufacturing license from MIDA.
+Manufacturing companies with shareholders' funds of RM2.5M and above or which employ at least 75 full-time employees are required to apply for manufacturing license from MIDA.

 For further details please visit MIDA's website at http://www.mida.gov.my